Temporomandibular joint: Function

+Since the TMJ is connected to the mandible, the right and left joints function together and interdependently.

 Each temporomandibular joint is classed as a "ginglymoarthrodial" joint since it is both a ginglymus (hinging joint) and an arthrodial (sliding) joint.
 The condyle of the mandible articulates with the temporal bone in the mandibular fossa.
 The mandibular fossa is a concave depression in the squamous portion of the temporal bone.

 These two bones are actually separated by an articular disc, which divides the joint into two distinct compartments.
 The inferior compartment allows for rotation of the condylar head around an instantaneous axis of rotation, corresponding to the first 20mm or so of the opening of the mouth.
 After the mouth is open to this extent, the mouth can no longer open without the superior compartment of the temporomandibular joints becoming active.

 At this point, if the mouth continues to open, not only are the condylar heads rotating within the lower compartment of the temporomandibular joints, but the entire apparatus (condylar head and articular disc) translates.
 Although this had traditionally been explained as a forward and downward sliding motion, on the anterior concave surface of the mandibular fossa and the posterior convex surface of the articular eminence, this translation actually amounts to a rotation around another axis.
 This effectively produces an evolute which can be termed the resultant axis of mandibular rotation, which lies in the vicinity of the mandibular foramen, allowing for a low-tension environment for the vasculature and innervation of the mandible.

 The necessity of translation to produce further opening past that which can be accomplished with a sole rotation of the condyle can be demonstrated by placing a resistant fist against the chin and trying to open the mouth more than 20 or so mm.

 The resting position of the temporomandibular joint is not with the teeth biting together.
 Instead, the muscular balance and proprioceptive feedback allow a physiologic rest for the mandible, an interocclusal clearance, or freeway space, which is 2 to 4 mm between the teeth.

 The temporomandibular joint is less stable when teeth are clenched together (occlusion).